MOSDEV82/iota-seed-recovery-from-ledger/README.md

 [Download Docker](https://desktop.docker.com/win/stable/amd64/Docker%20Desktop%20Installer.exe?utm_source=docker&utm_medium=webreferral&utm_campaign=dd-smartbutton&utm_location=header)

-After downloading and installing Docker in Windows you need this both files (Dockerfile and requirements.txt).
-Copy these files to a own directory on your harddisk.
+After downloading and installing Docker for Windows you need this both files (Dockerfile and requirements.txt), if you like to build an own image.
+Copy these files into a directory on your harddisk.
+You also are able to pull my image (see below)...
 Example: C:\iota

 Open a shell (cmd) and change to this directory